-Lawyer Casey Goodrich joined Acumen Law Corporation in 2016 after completing his J.D. at Thompson Rivers University Faculty of Law.
-Prior to law school, Casey obtained a Bachelor of Arts degree in Sociology from the University of British Columbia.
-While in law school, Casey volunteered in TRU’s Legal Clinic, helped organize the annual Law Students Conference, and acted as a mentor under the school’s Mentorship Program.
-Casey is a strong advocate for increasing access to justice, and has volunteered with the Access Pro Bono Society of British Columbia.
+Casey Goodrich joined Acumen Law Corporation as an articling student in 2016 and was called to the British Columbia Bar in 2017.
+He completed his J.D. at Thompson Rivers University Faculty of Law.
+While in law school, Casey volunteered for TRU’s Legal Clinic, helped organize the annual Law Students Conference, and acted as a mentor in the school’s Mentorship Program.
+Prior to law school, Casey obtained a Bachelor of Arts degree, with a major in Sociology, from the University of British Columbia.

-In a recent case, Casey successfully argued for a three-month driving prohibition to be revoked.
-Here’s what the client said:
+In a recent decision, Casey successfully argued for a three-month driving prohibition to be entirely revoked.
+Here is what the client said:

 “Thank you so much for the great news!
 My family and I are really thankful with you.
 I will go to apply for my BC Driver’s Licence as soon as possible.
 Now I can continue with my new life in this great country.
 It has been really difficult for me in this situation and of course I have learned my lesson.
 Thank you very, very much for all your support.
 I really appreciate it!”